Third Militarism: Liquidation of the Oncenio

-With Leguía exiled, his political opponents who had been exiled during his regime returned.
-One such was Victor Raúl Haya de la Torre, who was founder and leader of the American Popular Revolutionary Alliance (APRA), a leftist anti-leguia party founded by Mexican students who had been exiled from Peru in 1924.
-With the Oncenio destroyed, APRA quickly became the major political organisation in the aftermath of the 1930 coup d'état.
+With the overthrow of Leguía, the new government allowed political opponents of his regime who had been exiled to return back to Peru.
+One such political opponent of Leguía was Victor Raúl Haya de la Torre, who had founded the American Popular Revolutionary Alliance (APRA) in 1924; a leftist anti-Leguia party founded by Mexican students who had been exiled from Peru.
+With the collapse of the Oncenio, APRA quickly rose to importance in the political scene following the aftermath of the 1930 coup d'état.

-Civilians looted and burned the houses of Leguia's supporters (Leguiístas) after the change of government.
-In the wake of 11 years of press censorship, a witch-hunt began against them.
-Newspapers began a series of exposés against Leguiístas, with the most popular ones including the most stories of the corruption and wealth accumulated by them.
-The anti-leguia newspaper Libertad directed by Fransico A. Loayza, reached 70000 to 80000 copies.
+Civilians looted and burned the houses of Leguia's supporters (referred to as Leguiístas).
+Stoked by press censorship during the Oncenio, a witch-hunt began against associates of the Leguía regime.
+Newspapers began a series of exposés against Leguiístas, with the most popular ones including stories of their corruption and wealth.
+The anti-leguia newspaper Libertad directed by Fransico A. Loayza, reached 70000 to 80000 copies in distribution.

 Actions of the government

-Sánchez Cerro immediately took advantage of the public disdain for Leguía to consolidate his political power.
-He imprisoned Leguía and arrested his Leguiístas and government officials through the Tribunal of National Sanction, and made reference to the fall of the Leguía regime in almost all his speeches.
+Sánchez Cerro used Leguía's unpopularity to consolidate his political power.
+He imprisoned Leguía and his Leguiístas through the Tribunal of National Sanction, and made reference to the fall of the Leguía regime in nearly all his speeches.

-Sánchez Cerro also abolished the conscripción vial, a forced public work programme introduced by Leguia.
-This garnered him popularity among the native Indian community, as the programme exploited them for labour.
-Many in the entire country also rejoiced, as though it was mostly applied in the interior of the country, Lima had also had its own road gangs who were unable to pay highway taxes.
-Another measure that earned Sánchez Cerro popular favor was the legalization of civil marriage and divorce, which passed with unanimous support despite protests from the catholic echelons and various fragmented reactionary groups.
-These actions were mainly meant to ensure that the urban poor would support him in the upcoming elections.
+Sánchez Cerro abolished the conscripción vial, a forced public work programme introduced by Leguia, which garnered him popularity among the native Indian community, as the programme had exploited them for labour.
+He criminalised enforcement of the road tax, a law that though repealed in 1856, continued to be enforced by large landowners; which also mainly targeted the Indian population which used the road for trade of goods.
+He also ordered gates along roads intentionally made to obstruct traffic flow to be demolished by local officials.
+Another measure that earned Sánchez Cerro popular favor was the legalization of civil marriage and divorce, which passed with unanimous support despite protests from Catholic ranks and various splintered reactionary groups.
+These measures were mainly taken to ensure that the urban poor would support him in the upcoming elections.

-Relations with APRA and end of the Military Junta
+Relations with APRA

-Upon his inauguration, several aristocratic groups were formed which aimed to remove Sánchez Cerro from power and install one of their own in the presidency.
-In addition, a pro-APRA rival figure, Gustavo A. Jiménez, challenged him, and shared the same motives as the party; that in order for Peru to its solve problems, the country needed to wage class warfare against its upper echelons.
+Upon his presidential inauguration, several groups consisting of aristocratic elements were formed which aimed to remove Sánchez Cerro from power and install one of their own in the presidency.
+He was also challenged by Gustavo A. Jiménez, (later his minister of government) a pro-APRA political figure who shared the same motives as the party—in that—in order for Peru to solve its problems, the country needed to wage warfare against its upper classes.